Pseudopseudohypoparathyroidism: Pathophysiology

 The GNAS1 gene involved in both pseudohypoparathyroidism type 1a and pseudopseudohypoparathyroidism is greatly affected by imprinting.
 When a father who has pseudohypoparathyroidism undergoes spermatogenesis, imprinting of the GNAS1 gene inactivates both copies of his genes: one will be functional, and the other will be defective.
 Tissues in the body will re-activate different copies of the GNAS1 gene selectively; the kidneys will selectively activate the (functional) maternal copy while keeping the (defective) paternally-derived gene imprinted and inactive, even in normal individuals.
 Since the maternally-derived GNAS1 gene is functional, renal handling of calcium and phosphate is normal, and homeostasis is maintained in pseudopseudohypoparathyroidism.
 However, the rest of the tissues will instead selectively display the defective gene, resulting in haploinsufficiency of the GNAS1 product in most tissues, and giving the phenotype of pseudohypoparathyroidism type 1a.
 As a result, there is also a normal response of urinary cAMP to PTH, and normal serum PTH.

 Diagnosis

-The diagnosis is based on the presence of the Albright hereditary osteodystrophy pseudotype but without the PTH resistance.
+The diagnosis is based on the presence of the Albright hereditary osteodystrophy phenotype but without the PTH resistance.
 Blood tests including calcium, phosphate, and PTH will exclude other forms of pseudohypoparathyroidism.
 X-rays may reveal a short fourth metacarpal.
 Genetic testing can confirm the diagnosis by showing GNAS gene mutation.